- next.js

 Lessons learned

 The tech wasn't the hard part.
-The best code in the world doesn't matter if nobody uses it.
-Two-sided marketplaces are hard — you need pet owners AND pet sitters, but each side won't join without the other.
+A product without users is like an empty shoebox, it doesn't matter how well it's built.
+Two-sided marketplaces are especially hard: you need pet owners AND pet sitters, but each side won't join without the other.
+Marketing became the biggest lesson of this project.

 The impact